ddcornwall/100-days-of-code/log.md

 DISCLAIMER - This log will contain typos.
 For the nicely edited version of my progress, visit https://librarianfromalaska.wordpress.com/tag/100daysofcode/

+### Day 29: November 10, 2017 - Time spent, 1 hour 30 minutes

+**Today's Progress**: Successfully completed the card sorting challenge.
+Worked though other Free Code Camp (FCC) coding challenges to raise my completion total to 214.
+Learned new stuff about JavaScript objects and reviewed loops which is pretty much them same idea in many coding languages.

+**Thoughts**: Typos matter.
+If you write a letter or e-mail to another human being and there are typos, you will likely be understood.
+The reader may or may not be judgemental towards you but they will usually understand you.
+Not so with computers, not so!

+Let's start with the card counting challenge.
+The first thing I did this morning was to take a notebook and some test data and run the algorithm by hand.
+It worked.
+Got the results I was supposed to get - really.
+But my code wasn't running that way.
+In the FCC environment it is a little hard to tell how your intermediate steps run as they just give you the final line of output.
+After some additional noodling around, I decided to look at the hint page.
+Results:

+Hint 1 - Yep I did that.
+Hint 2 - Previously done.
+Hint 3 - Yes, I fingured that's how it was done.
+But my code produces different results.

+After that was "spolier alert - here's the solved code."
+I only looked at it because I felt I had followed all three hints.

+Surprise!
+To my mind, the code solution matched my code exactly!
+I had already written this and yet it didn't give the same result.
+For a moment I indulged a fantasy of FCC not running code correctly.
+But I realized the problem was most likely coder error.
+Even though I THOUGHT my solution looked like theirs, there must be a typo if I just look hard enough.

+Sure enough.
+Fixing a missing curly bracket in my switch and realizing that my "copy-paste-edit" approach had left me with two Jacks and no Aces was enough for my output to match the what the challenge asked for.

+Feel free to judge me if you want because I did see the final code and maybe I should have kept just staring at my code after reading through the hints and knowing I had to be on the right track.
+I'm counting it as a win because I chose the correct elements,the pseudo code of the algorithm was exactly right and the fixes amounted to clerical changes and not a change in approach.
+But I will spend more time reviewing code for typos in the future.

+Some of the other challenges this morning took longer due to typos of some sort of another.
+But all (mostly case sensitivity) were resolved without references to hints or code.

+I'm human.
+I will make mistakes.
+But on some level it is nice knowing that so far, I'm getting the thinking straight and mostly need to honor punctuation and case sensitivity.

+**Links that helped me get stuff done**
+1. FCC Challenge Guide: Counting Cards - https://forum.freecodecamp.org/t/freecodecamp-challenge-guide-counting-cards/16809

+**Link(s) to work**
+1. FCC Counting Cards challenge - https://www.freecodecamp.org/challenges/counting-cards

 ### Day 28: November 9, 2017 - Time spent, 1 hour 20 minutes

 **Today's Progress**:  Brought my Free Code Camp (FCC) completed code challenge count up to to 197.
 Learned new JavaScript tools like "switch."
 Figured out one way to partially solve card counting challenge.